The Cave and the Light: Reception

 In The Wall Street Journal, Roger Kimball describes the book as "a rollicking trip from classical Athens to 21st-century New York" and Herman as "an able storyteller".
 Kirkus Reviews described the book as "Breezy and enthusiastic but resting on a sturdy rock of research."

 David Rieff, writing in The National Interest, criticizes Herman for both oversimplification and inconsistency, and takes issue with what he terms Herman's "dismissive treatment of the centrality of Judaism in the formation of Western culture and politics."
 Choice: Current Reviews for Academic Libraries recommends the book as "an introduction to Western intellectual thought", but also notes oversimplification as an issue for advanced readers.

 Referring to the dialectic between Plato and Aristotle, Rod Dreher in The American Conservative notes, "Though Herman is pretty clearly on the side of Aristotle, he does a good job of showing how we need both insights" and says it is "a smart, fun book."

 In the National Review, Brian Anderson describes it as "bold" and "a wonderful introduction to the intellectual history of the West."
+A review in The Buffalo News described the book as "a brilliant history of Western Civilization's essential polemic".
+The reviewer for the Knoxville News Sentinel wrote "this is an important book for anyone interested in the history of thought".
+In the Sun Herald, the review mentions Herman's "wildly interesting approach" to his theory of the battle between the teachings of Plato and Aristotle in the Western world.